Owen-Mak/StudentWorks/README.md

 This project uses an array of node packages.
 NPM (node package manager) comes pre-installed so long as you have followed the above instructions.

-Firstly, run the command `npm init` to initialize the directory for Node.

 In order for StudentWorks to properly work remotely, it's package depencies must also be installed.

 The quickest way to install these packages is through the included package-lock.json file.